Epilepsy/Seizures

 • Difficulty with change in walking surfaces,reach out with foot instead of looking at next step

-• Difficulty with busy visual environments
+• Difficulty with highly stimulating visual environments

 “Vision Issues” have been reported to be as high as 55% in 8p Heroes